Scott Agnew: Dumbarton

 Agnew joined the club on 27 May 2011, where he became a firm fans favourite and won the club's Player of the Year award for season 2011–12 after scoring 13 goals and registering 20 assists.
 Agnew scored an impressive 11 goals for Dumbarton in the 2012–13 SFL First Division, all of them coming after Christmas.

 In May 2013, Agnew signed a new one-year deal with Ian Murray's men.
 He renewed his contract for another season a year later.
 He committed himself for another season with the Sons in May 2015 but later rejected the contract offer to join recently relegated St Mirren.

 St Mirren & Stranraer return

 Agnew made his debut for Saints in a 3–1 Scottish Challenge Cup victory over Berwick Rangers on 25 July 2015.
 The midfielder made an impressive start with his new club, scoring twice in the second half of the match.
 He was released by St Mirren at the end of the 2015–16 season.
 He subsequently signed for Scottish League One side Stranraer on a two-year deal, having previously played for the club between 2010 and 2011.

 East Fife, Airdrieonians & Raith Rovers

+Agnew joined East Fife in May 2018.
+After three seasons he left the club by mutual consent in May 2021.